 +++++ Attention: Because of the corona pandemic, there will be no admission test in 2021! +++++

 By taking the optional admission test, students can prove that their qualification is sufficient for the master’s degree they are applying to.
 The results can be taken into account in addition to the other selection requirements.
 To be able to complete the test, students will require knowledge that corresponds to the contents taught in a bachelor’s program in Psychology or an equivalent program.

 The University of Mannheim accepts applications every year between 15 March and 31 May.
 You must apply online.
-After that, you need to print the application form and send it by post to the Admissions Office of the University of Mannheim.
-Your letter must include any other documents required for your application and arrive at the university by 31 May at the latest.
 If you have any questions on the application process, please contact the Admissions Office.

 For comprehensive information on the application process, please see the guide to applying for admission to a master’s program.